T

 Insider tips

-• Utilize Warsaw's efficient public transport system (trams, buses, metro) for longer distances.
+• Utilize Warsaw's efficient public transport (trams, buses, metro).

-• Consider purchasing a Warsaw Pass for free entry to many attractions and unlimited public transport.
+• Consider purchasing a Warsaw Pass for entry to multiple attractions if you plan to visit many museums.

-• Try 'zapiekanka', a popular Polish street food snack, especially in the evening.
+• Try 'zapiekanka', a popular Polish street food snack.

 Packing highlights